Karnan (2021 film): Themes

-In a 2020 Ananda Vikatan interview, director Mari Selvaraj refused the connections of the Kodiyankulam violence with the script.
+In a 2020 Ananda Vikatan interview, Mari Selvaraj refuted the connections of the Kodiyankulam violence with the script.
 He further added that "This is a work of fiction.
 It will have some elements of truth.
 But there is no need for film directors to portray truth.
 There are newspapers and magazines to inform the masses about the truth.
 We are reading and listening to a lot of stories.
 We take inspiration from those stories to create a film."

-Director Mari Selvaraj in an interview with a news portal, stated the reason for the film's title as well as Dhanush's character in the film.
+Mari Selvaraj in an interview with a news portal, stated the reason for the film's title as well as Dhanush's character in the film.
 He explained that "While the Karnan from Mahabharata was the one who gave away all his worldly belongings, Dhanush's Karnan has nothing to offer in the film as he comes from a conservative background.
 Karnan will also be seen fighting for his rights in the movie."

 Jaya Gomathi Mirra, editor and chief film critic working for Cinema Express, reviewing for Karnan stated about the parallel themes involved with Mahabharata and its similarity with the plot and characters, as also film critic Baradwaj Rangan.
 Along with this, Mirra also reviewed the similarities and the connections with Selvaraj's previous film Pariyerum Perumal; she also reviewed about the political and artistic resonances in world cinema, quoting the likes of Seven Samurai, Bacurau and Les Misérables which also had similarities with the film.

 Music

 The film's soundtrack is composed by Santhosh Narayanan, in his second collaboration with Mari Selvaraj after Pariyerum Perumal, and fourth collaboration with Dhanush after Kodi, Vada Chennai and Jagame Thandhiram.
 In November 2019, Santhosh started the music production of the film with some folk artists across Tamil Nadu.
-The music album which was marketed by Think Music, features seven tracks in total, which includes four songs and three instrumentals; while three of the songs: "Kandaa Vara Sollunga", "Manjanathi Puranam" and "Thattaan Thattaan" were released as singles on 17, 25 February and 3 March 2021, the fourth single "Uttradheenga Yeppov" was also released along with the soundtrack album on 7 March 2021, with a promotional event being hosted for the release on the same day.
+The music album which was marketed by Think Music, features seven tracks in total, which includes four songs and three instrumentals; while three of the songs: "Kandaa Vara Sollunga", "Manjanathi Puranam" and "Thattaan Thattaan" were released as singles on 17, 25 February and 3 March 2021, the fourth single "Uttradheenga Yeppov" was released on 7 March, and the audio launch was held on 31 March.
+The complete album was released via music streaming platforms on 8 April.